Ebola patient coming to U.S. as aid workers' health worsens

 Meanwhile, the National Institutes of Health plans in mid-September to begin testing an experimental Ebola vaccine on people after seeing encouraging results in pre-clinical trials on monkeys, Dr. Anthony Fauci, director of the NIH's allergy and infectious diseases unit, said in an email.

-In its final stages, Ebola causes external and internal bleeding, vomiting and diarrhea.
+In its final stages, Ebola causes external and internal bleeding, vomiting and diarrhoea.
 About 60 percent of people infected in the current outbreak are dying from the illness.

 Writebol, 59, received an experimental drug doctors hope will improve her health, SIM said.
 Brantly, 33, received a unit of blood from a 14-year-old boy who survived Ebola with the help of Brantly's medical care, said Franklin Graham, president of Samaritan's Purse.